Tulimoa

 8. Reach measurement and tracking

-We do not currently use any web-analytics service, tracking pixels, advertising trackers or cross-site profiling tools on the Tulimoa website.
-The only information collected when you visit our pages are the server log entries described in section 3, which are processed by Cloudflare as our hosting provider for security and operations purposes only.
+We do not use any web-analytics service, tracking pixels, advertising trackers or cross-site profiling tools on the Tulimoa website.

-Should we introduce a privacy-friendly analytics tool in the future, this Privacy Policy will be updated before any such tool is activated.
+Should we introduce a more comprehensive analytics tool or one that uses cookies, this Privacy Policy will be updated and the relevant consent mechanism added before any such tool is activated.

 9. Routine erasure and blocking of personal data